Featured Project

 Mechanical Design

-A major portion of the INTEGRATE Phase II project was the component and system level mechanical design, as well as the overall system integration and Balance of Plant (BOP).
+A major portion of the INTEGRATE Phase II project was the component and system level mechanical design, as well as the overall Balance of Plant (BOP) and system integration.
 One of the core components designed by Czero during this project was the high-temperature (800°C) Alloy 800H pressure vessel which holds the SOFC stacks.
 This vessel was initially designed by Czero in accordance with ASME BPVC Section VIII, Div 1.
 A specialized pressure vessel shop was then engaged to review the design, collaborate on design refinements, and then fabricate and certify the vessel.
 Before being delivered to Czero the vessel underwent post weld heat treatment (PWHT), inspection, and hydro testing.

 A unique aspect of working in high-temperature applications is the relative uncertainty of how materials will respond under the design conditions.
-This was echoed by both the high-temperature materials SME that Czero used on this project who advocated that most materials should be tested/verified in-house, as well as, by various vendors of high-temperature products who were either uncertain of their product’s performance under these conditions, or whose products failed during Czero’s internal testing even though they were rated for the design conditions.
+This was echoed by both the high-temperature materials subject matter expert that Czero consulted on this project who advocated that most materials should be tested/verified in-house.
+As well as by various vendors of high-temperature products who were either uncertain of their product’s performance under these conditions, or whose products failed during Czero’s internal testing even though they were rated for the design conditions.

-To this end Czero used an in-house 1200°C test furnace to evaluate materials and processes before implementing them in the system.
-The most common way a material failed was through corrosion.
-Even when the corrosion was at an acceptable level for the component, in multiple cases spallation of the oxide layer during thermal cycling would have been highly detrimental to components within the system.
-Another failure mechanism which occurred multiple times, even with the vendors stating a given material was acceptable for these conditions, was ‘glassing over’ of ceramic materials which left them highly brittle and unsuitable for the intended application.
-Other evaluations which were performed in the test furnace included testing materials’ electrical conductivity at operating temperature and exploring sealing materials under pressure at the operating conditions.
+Another failure mechanism which occurred multiple times, even with vendors stating a given material was acceptable for these conditions, was ‘glassing over’ of ceramic materials which left them highly brittle and unsuitable for the intended application.
 All these material related issues were addressed in the final machinal design, but they highlight the importance of thorough testing during development when addressing these issues is much faster/cheaper/safer than discovering the failures after the system has been built.

 800°C at 2 bar Alloy 800H Pressure Vessel designed by Czero which contains the SOFC Stacks